How to Send a Friendly Reminder Email

 Before delving into the specifics, it's important to understand why a friendly tone in your reminder emails is crucial.
 Not only does it help maintain and foster positive relationships with your contacts, but it also increases the likelihood of your message being well-received and acted upon.

-Basics of a friendly reminder email
+What are the basics of a friendly reminder email?

 A reminder email is very similar to a follow up email in terms of its role.
 Very much like a follow up email, your reminder email is an opportunity to present your case more compellingly, offer additional information, and also serve as a touchpoint that reinforces your presence and interest.